johnnovak/johnnovak.site/blog/_posts/2016-09-21-what-every-coder-should-know-about-gamma.md

 {% include image.html name="linear-ramp32-perceptual.png" caption="Figure 4 &mdash; Ideal smooth greyscale ramp represented with 32 physically-linear greyscale values" captionAlign="center" width="100%" %}

-Well, the transitions are rather abrupt, especially on the left side, because we only had 32 grey values to work with, but if we squint a little, it's easy to convince ourselves that this is a more or less "accurate" representation of the smooth gradient, as far as our limited bit-depth allows it.
+Well, the transitions are rather abrupt, especially on the left side, because we only had 32 grey values to work with.
+If we squint a little, it's easy to convince ourselves that this is a more or less "accurate" representation of the smooth gradient, as far as our limited bit-depth allows it.
 But note how the steps are much larger on the left side than on the right---this is because we are using a greyscale that is *linear* in terms of *emitted light intensity*, but as we have mentioned before, our eyes don't perceive light intensity in a linear way!

 This observation has some interesting implications.
 The error between the original and the 5-bit encoded version is uneven across the image; it's much